alestrunda/cerberus-client/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run cypress:open` and `npm run cypress:run`

+Run Cypress for e2e tests.
+It makes changes in the db, so you better run them isolated - I recommend running new mongodb just for test purposes, set one up by using docker - something like `docker run -d -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=admin -p 27017:27017 mongo`.
+And then of course edit .env variables accordingly.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>